SpheeresX/yeeturl-server/README.md

 This is as simple as backing up your MongoDB database - an official guide is published [here](https://docs.mongodb.com/manual/core/backups/). yeeturl doesn't save any files on your machine; you could even run it with no write access as long as the database does have it, making it easy to restore everything.
 Usually, the restore process should be done by restoring your MongoDB database and following the installation steps above.

+**Do I need to run `gulp` before running yeeturl?**

+No - GitHub automatically takes care of that for us.
+You only need to run it if you've modified the front-end's source code (in `src/`).

 </details>